ECON 460

 Women should have the same chance of being elected to political office as men.

-To build your combined data set, keep only the variables you need from each round and then use Stata’s append command to put them together.
-Then familiarize yourself with the variables in your combined data set.
-Generate new, clean variables for use in your analysis - setting any variables to missing as needed (for example, if someone answers “Don’t Know”).
+To build your combined data set, keep only the variables you need from each round and then use Stata’s append command to put the round-level datasets together.
+Generate new, clean variables for use in your empirical analysis - setting any variables to missing as needed (for example, if someone answers “Don’t Know” or refuses to answer a question).

-The variable DATEINTR is in Stata’s date format, which can be a challenge (though there is plenty of online documentation).
-To create numeric variables for the month and the year in which a survey interview took place, use the code
+The variable DATEINTR is in Stata’s date format, which can be a challenge to work with (though there is plenty of online documentation).
+To create numeric variables for the month and the year in which a survey interview took place, use the code:

 gen year = year(dofc(DATE))